 As a patent attorney, Triet has experience in areas including enterprise software, computer vision and image recognition, cloud and network computing, Internet technology, social networking, semiconductors, wireless technologies, mobile devices, and medical devices.
 He can also advise clients regarding trademark and copyright applications.

 Triet is highly skilled in prosecuting multiple families of patent applications in the U.S. and foreign countries.
 For foreign manufacturers, Triet can assist with creating a U.S. patent filing strategy, and analyzing U.S. competitors’ patents.
-He can also initiate license negotiations to mitigate U.S. infringement risks, when needed.
+He can also initiate license negotiations to help mitigate U.S. infringement risks, when needed.

 One of Triet’s favorite aspects of being a patent attorney is the constant learning.
 “Patents are inherently novel,” he explains.
 “Even when you feel comfortable, the learning curve is still there.”
 He thrives on the challenge.
 “If you want a job that satisfies your intellectual curiosity, this is the place to do it.
 You’re always learning.”